 Main areas of activity Consultant Psychiatrist in Private and Hospital practice- special interest Domestic and Family violence, and Gender related issues in Psychiatric Illness, Anxiety and Depressive Illness.
-Migrant Mental Health -counselling and treatment of mental disorders in migrants Action Research projects in Australian South Asian community on prevention of gender based violence.
+Migrant Mental Health -counselling and treatment of mental disorders in migrants, Complex PTSD , Trauma Therapy Action Research projects in Australian South Asian community on prevention of gender based violence.
 Public Awareness campaigns on Family Domestic Violence and Dowry related abuse.
 Voluntary work with Indian and South Asian community Mass Media discussions on Culture, Mental Health, Family and gender issues.
-Counselling and Cultural Connectivity Work with International students and medical graduates Public Speaking.
-Advocacy and public campaign against dowry related abuse .
-Spearheaded the anti-dowry campaign of Victoria and Australia successfully with new anti-dowry laws to be implemented by December 2018.
+Counselling and Cultural Connectivity Work with International students and medical graduates Spearheaded the anti-dowry campaign of Victoria and Australia successfully, with new anti-dowry laws implemented March 2019 in Victoria.
 Public speaking

 Voluntary Organisational Appointments South Asian Community Ministerial Advisory Committee Founding and Executive Director AustralAsian Centre for Human Rights and Health 2012(www.achrh.org) Past Vice President Australia India Society of Victoria 2009-20013 Founding Chair AISV “Taskforce Against Domestic Violence” in Indian and Ethnic Women 2009-2013.
 Advocate White Ribbon Australia 2017-2019.
 Member The Lyceum Club Melbourne.
 Past Community Ambassador North Melbourne Football Club .
 Member Mental Health Foundation Board 2009-2015 Past Community Ambassador Opportunity International Microfinance.
 2010-2014 White Ribbon Culturally Diverse communities Reference Group 2014-2018 White Ribbon Champion 2010-2017